Gentoo Linux: Portability

-As Gentoo is a source-based distribution with a repository describing how to build the packages, adding instructions to build on different machine architectures is particularly easy.
+Inasmuch as Gentoo is a source-based distribution with a repository describing how to build the packages, adding instructions to build on different machine architectures is particularly easy.

 Originally built on the IA-32 architecture, Gentoo has since been ported to many others.
-It is officially supported and considered stable on IA-32, x86-64, IA-64, PA-RISC, 32-bit and 64-bit PowerPC, 64-bit SPARC, DEC Alpha, and both 32- and 64-bit ARM architectures.
-It is also officially supported but considered in-development state on MIPS, PS3 Cell Processor, System Z/s390,.
-Official support for 32-bit SPARC hardware and SuperH have been dropped.
+It is officially supported and considered stable on IA-32, x86-64, PA-RISC, 32-bit and 64-bit PowerPC, 64-bit SPARC, DEC Alpha, and 32- and 64-bit ARM architectures.
+It is also officially supported but considered in-development state on MIPS, PS3 Cell Processor, System Z/s390.
+Official support for 32-bit SPARC, SuperH and Itanium have been dropped.

-Portability towards other operating systems, such as those derived from BSD, including macOS, is under active development by the Gentoo/Alt project.
+Portability towards other operating systems, such as those derived from Berkeley Software Distribution (BSD), including macOS, is under active development by the Gentoo/Alt project.
 The Gentoo/FreeBSD project already has a working guide based on FreeSBIE, while Gentoo/NetBSD, Gentoo/OpenBSD and Gentoo/DragonFly are being developed.
-There is also a project to get Portage working on OpenSolaris.
+A project exists to get Portage working on OpenSolaris.
 There was an unofficial project to create a Gentoo port to GNU Hurd, but it has been inactive since 2006.

 It is also possible to install a Gentoo Prefix (provided by a project that maintains alternative installation methods for Gentoo) in a Cygwin environment on Windows, but this configuration is experimental.